ghumphr/brainuploader/docs/README.md

 ### Acceptance Criteria
 - User needs to be able to collect decks into stacks
 - User needs to be able to review cards in stacks
-- User needs search functionality
+- User needs to be able to search search flashcards
-- User needs automated review scheduling
+- User needs to be able to schedule flashcards automatically

 ## Instructor
 As an instructor, I want to share specific flashcard decks with specific students or the public so they can learn the material.